Lawrence E. Schovanec, Ph.D.

 Filing “Intent to Graduate.”
 Students must file an “Intent to Graduate” or “Application for Degree” form with their college at least one calendar year before they plan to graduate.
 Students using federal veteran’s benefits must meet a federal requirement to file a degree plan by the time they have accumulated 64 semester hours.
 Students in compliance with HB 3025 (see “Filing a Degree Plan” above) also will have complied with this requirement.

 Commencement Exercises.
 Diplomas are awarded at the end of each semester and the summer terms.
-Commencement exercises are held at the end of each long semester and at the end of the second summer term.
+Commencement exercises are held at the end of each long semester (May and December) and at the end of the second summer term (August).

 Back to Top